 This percussion instrument is a good choice to play for Samba, Mambo, and Jazz music.
 It is a great product to practice your beating and tempo because you can acquire this item for just a cheap price.

 - Overall Size: 13.5 x 3.5 x 3.5 inches

 #6 Meinl Percussion STBAG4-CH A-Go-Go Bells

 If you prefer a silver-colored Agogo bell, this is probably the one that you’re looking for.
-It’s actually a product from Meinl Percussion built in a special steel alloy and polished with chrome finish.
+It’s actually a product from Meinl Percussion built in a special steel alloy and polished with a chrome finish.
 It’s also versatile to use since you can actually move the steel for a comfortable position when beating the bells.

 This instrument is technically ideal for Samba’s style of music.
 Don’t hesitate when it comes to the price since this is appropriate for your budget.

 - Built with Special Steel Alloy, chrome-plated steel